 When purchasing a CCTV security camera system there are many terms used in the industry that mean little to anyone else, and sometimes an unscrupulous salesperson will use this against you and try and baffle you with the jargon.

 We hope you find our CCTV FAQs helpful in the daunting task of understanding the technology so you can make the right choice for your situation.

-All these terms refer to resolution which is the absolute key to selecting a great CCTV system that will meet your needs.
+All these terms refer to camera resolution or recorder resolution (but mostly cameras) which is the absolute key to selecting a great CCTV system that will meet your needs.

 CIF is 360 x 240.
 (86,400 total pixels)